Ranitidine: Pharmacokinetics

-Metabolism: N-oxide is the principal metabolite.
+Metabolism: The major metabolite in the urine is ranitidine N-oxide, which represents less than 4% of the dose.
+Other metabolites of ranitidine include ranitidine S-oxide (1%) and desmethyl ranitidine (1%).

 Half-life elimination: With normal renal function, ranitidine taken orally has a half-life of 2.5–3.0 hours.
-If taken intravenously, the half-life is generally 2.0–2.5 hours in a patient with normal creatinine clearance.
+If taken intravenously, the half-life is generally 2.0–2.5 hours in a patient with normal kidney function and normal creatinine clearance.
+In people with kidney dysfunction, the half-life may increase to 4 to 5 hours.

 Excretion: The primary route of excretion is the urine.
 In addition, about 30% of the orally administered dose is collected in the urine as unabsorbed drug in 24 hours.

 Elderly

 In the elderly population, the plasma half-life of ranitidine is prolonged to 3–4 hours secondary to decreased kidney function causing decreased clearance.

 Children

-In general, studies of pediatric patients (aged one month to 16 years) have shown no significant differences in pharmacokinetic parameter values in comparison to healthy adults, when correction is made for body weight.
+In general, studies of children aged 1 month to 16 years of age have shown no significant differences in pharmacokinetic parameter values in comparison to healthy adults, when correction is made for body weight.